History of Jackie Robinson in Timeline

 In 1946, Jackie Robinson played for the Montreal Royals, residing at 8232 avenue de Gaspé near Jarry Park.

-In 1946, Jackie Robinson was assigned to the Montreal Royals, marking his entry into the International League as the first black baseball player since the 1880s, in what was later called "The Noble Experiment".
+In 1946, Jackie Robinson was assigned to the Montreal Royals, becoming the first black baseball player in the International League since the 1880s.

-On April 22, 1947, during a game against the Philadelphia Phillies, Phillies players and manager Ben Chapman directed racial slurs at Jackie Robinson from their dugout, uniting the Dodgers in their support for him.
+On April 22, 1947, during a game against the Philadelphia Phillies, Phillies players and manager Ben Chapman directed racial slurs at Jackie Robinson from their dugout.

-In 1947, Jackie Robinson received encouragement from several major league players, including Lee "Jeep" Handley and Hank Greenberg, who had dealt with ethnic epithets during his own career.
+In 1947, Jackie Robinson received encouragement from several major league players, including Lee "Jeep" Handley and Hank Greenberg, who had also faced prejudice.
+Larry Doby also spoke to Robinson throughout the season.

 1947: Rookie of the Year Award